About Vintage Garage Chicago

-Who can sell items at the Garage?
+Who shops at the Garage?

-We have found that when the season starts in April, “smalls” are very popular and as the season progresses, items get larger.
-Apartment sized pieces are big sellers, as is Midcentury, all season long.
-During the Record Ramp themed events, we find music related items to be in demand: vinyl records, vintage dresses, instruments, CDs, etc. It can take a bit for vendors to carve out their niche and build a customer base at the Garage, but it’s important to keep in mind that as more and more people find out about us, the customers’ needs and wants will change.
+It can take a bit for vendors to carve out their niche and build a customer base at the Garage, but it’s important to keep in mind that as more and more people find out about us, the customers’ needs and wants will change.

 Vendors who bring a good variety of reasonably priced items will do the best.
-Someone who carries all price ranges.
+Someone who carries all price ranges and varieties.
 We have vendors who specialize in “guy stuff” who are extremely successful, as are those who sell clothing and kitsch.
 Unique items to decorate the home also do great, especially Midcentury or painted furniture pieces.
 Vendors who come monthly and have built a customer base are the most successful because they’ve taken the time to really understand the customer base and cater to what they are looking for.